 Scum of the Universe – Men in Black, Part 3

-Rosenberg is revealed to be a mechanical human disguise that houses a small, green humanoid alien — dubbed ‘Chucky’ or ‘Mr. Gentle’ by the crew — designed directly after classic depictions of grey aliens with large eyes and cranium.
+Rosenberg is revealed to be a mechanical human disguise that houses a small, green humanoid alien — dubbed ‘Chucky’ or ‘Mr. Gentle’ by the crew — designed directly after classic depictions of grey aliens with large eyes and craniums.

-The idea of a minuscule creature hidden within a human-shaped vehicle stemmed from an early elaboration of a key scene.
+The idea of a minuscule creature hidden within a human-shaped vehicle stemmed from an early elaboration of a key scene in a script draft.
 “The Rosenberg alien came about in a really interesting series of exchanges,” Setrakian said.
 “I’d been reading the script and there was a scene where Kay was going to reveal to Jay that there were aliens among us.
 They were sitting in a bar and he said, ‘hey, like Chucky here, the bartender, he could be an alien.’
 The bartender lifts up a little bit of skin around his neck and you see some light come out.
 That’s how it was described in the script.”

 Baker and crew agreed that this sequence was too dialled back and lacked punch.
-In addition, they noticed that it shared similarities with the 1985 film Cocoon — in which the aliens’ real appearance is that of luminous humanoids.
+In addition, they noticed similarities with the 1985 film Cocoon — in which the aliens’ real appearance is that of luminous humanoids.
 Baker assigned crewmembers Jim McPherson and Mark Setrakian the task to concoct a new alien concept for the sequence.
 “Rick said, ‘that was done in Cocoon.
 Let’s do something better.’
 He said ‘you guys come up with something better for tomorrow morning.’
 We were leaving for lunch.
 Mark and I talked about the alien at lunch and yes, the idea of an alien with foot pedals, levers and monitors was Mark’s idea.”
 Baker added: “the idea that we came up with was this face that opened up like a door, and there would be a little green man inside working his levers — he would be waving, pull a lever and close it back.
 Inside he would have little monitors through which he could see [the outside].”

 While Setrakian first conceived the idea, the small alien’s appearance was devised in a haste by McPherson.
 The design was developed in contrast with the frightening designs done before Cinovation’s involvement with the project.
 “The look was my idea,” McPherson revealed. “specifically, I did a grey or little green man-type alien because I had seen tons of great scary alien designs done at the studio before Rick was hired; that made Barry nervous, and I decided I had to be very literal with the alien design — and appealing, not scary.”
 The design was influenced by Whitley Strieber’s first-person accounts of an alien abduction.

 The idea captured Sonnenfeld’s attention, and was immediately approved.
 McPherson was thus requested to build a test model in record time.
-The animatronic portrayed “this guy lifting up his entire face and revealing that his body was a robot and there was a tiny alien sitting in his head piloting him,” Setrakian said.
+The maquette portrayed “this guy lifting up his entire face and revealing that his body was a robot and there was a tiny alien sitting in his head piloting him,” Setrakian said.
 “The whole concept was just a throwaway.
 It was something that you would see for a second, like this really cool reveal, fake head with a hand and then this little alien.”
 McPherson added: “it was supposedly going to be photo-composited into a head, and maybe even used for a video test; though I was busy and don’t recall seeing that happen.
 Rick told me to paint it red.
 Barry said — when he saw it — he didn’t like anything that colour.”
 Chucky’s colour scheme thus switched from red to greenish hues, a trait that would be inherited by the final design.
 A test animatronic was then constructed.

 Originally, Rosenberg was an emissary of an alien race called the Baltians, sent on Earth for a peace treaty with the Arquillians — another race the Baltians had been fighting over a miniature galaxy.
 The Bug’s plan was to steal said galaxy to keep the war going — because its race fed on its spoils.
 Sonnenfeld explained: “in the original script, two warring parties — the Baltians and the Arquillians — were fighting over this very small galaxy; and this third race — Edgar’s race — had come down to steal this galaxy to keep the war going between the Arquillians and the Baltians because as long as the war continued the Bug race would be able to feast on the carnage of both parties.”